DiyanAmin/AutosMacros/README.md

 Do not copy.
 Above are trademark of DiyanAmin.
+Legal Actions will be taken.
 Follow for more updates and macros